NocturneOfShadows/GPTsGrandDesign-Dota2/README.md

 4. **Talent Tree**:
    - Talents for Levels 10, 15, 20, and 25.
-   - Two options for each level.
+   - Two options for each level, with at least 80% of the talents being unique upgrades to the hero's abilities.
+Talents should not upgrade effects or abilities granted by Aghanim's Scepter or Shard.

 Ensure abilities, talents, and upgrades are unique and not reminiscent of existing Dota 2 abilities or the original kit.
 They should be balanced and fit within Dota 2's patterns, complementing the overall balance and fun factor of the entire hero pool and reflecting the hero's lore and thematic essence.
 ```